AvEgA-ChuDoTvoreC/git-sitemap/README.rst

 Contact me for any suggestions
 ==============================

-I'm new to python and programing, so will be glad to get some resposes toxicwaste2u@gmail.com
+I'm new to python and programing, so will be glad to get some responses toxicwaste2u@gmail.com